clojusc/clojure-protobuf/resources/docs/1050-tutorial.md

 ## Why Use Protocol Buffers?

-Protocol buffers solve the problem of efficiently serializing and deserializing structured data in a language-agnostic manner, accessible a vast array of applications (as long as the applications are written in a language that has a protobuf library).
+Protocol buffers solve the problem of efficiently serializing and deserializing structured data in a language-agnostic manner, accessible to a vast array of applications (as long as the applications are written in a language that has a protobuf library).
 We'll illustrate this with an example.